pashna/NetDescaler/README.md

 ```
 and wait until the emulation finishes.

-3. For result visualization we use [bowtie](https://github.com/jwkvam/bowtie), so one needs to install it prior running the visualization module.
-After the installation
+3. Visualize the result
 ```
 python visualization.py build
 python visualization.py serve
 ```
-and the visualization will be avaliable via the link https://localhost:9991
+and the graphs will be avaliable via the link https://localhost:9991